cschaeffler/binarybeast/README.md

 # Binarybeast

 This is a Ruby Gem to access the BinaryBeast.com API.
+It was extracted from the [Gamkoi.com](http://www.gamkoi.com) Source Code and was written by Crispin Schäffler

 ## Installation